Itzan Escamilla

 Itzan Escamilla Guerrero (born 31 October 1997) is a Spanish actor, known for his work in both films and streaming series.
 Escamilla is best known for his lead role of Samuel García in the Netflix Thriller teen drama series, Élite.

 Additionally, he starred in En busca de Cortés, a documentary about the life of his grandfather Teo Escamilla.

+Biography

+Born in Madrid on October 31, 1997, he is the son of a television producer and a model.
+He studied acting at the Cristina Rota School of Dramatic Arts in Madrid.